shivam9710rana/SSIS-Home-Task/README.md

 ## ETL Process and Methodologies

 1. **Package Configurations:**
-    - The package configurations are stored in a `package_config` table.
+    - The package configurations are stored in a `package_configurations` table.
 It stores the details about the package, server, and database used.

 2. **Logging:**
     - An `audit_log` table is used to keep track of the ETL process at various stages.